technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

 files main.tsp and actions.tsp, you'll find decorators (starting with
 @), namespaces, models, and other definitions for your agent.

-Check this table to understand some of the decorators used in these files
+Check the below details to understand some of the decorators used in these files
+-	**@agent** - Defines the namespace (name) and description of the agent
+-	**@instructions** -	Defines the instructions that prescribe the behaviour of the agent.
+8000 characters or less
+-	**@conversationStarter** -	Defines conversation starters for the agent
+-	**op**	-	Defines any operation.
+Either it can be an operation to define agent’s capabilities like op GraphicArt, op CodeInterpreter etc., or define API operations like op listRepairs.
+-	**@server**	-	Defines the server endpoint of the API and its name
+-	**@capabilities**	-	When used inside a function, it defines simple adaptive cards with small definitions like a confirmation card for the operation

 ### Task 5: Test your agent